PLL synthesizer design

 “ Control by design ”

 Synthesizers are often designed by trial and error using 'rules of thumb'.
 Analytical design methods are now presented in a variety of documents and web based tools.
-These simplify the design process by enabling accurate simulation however real performance is often below simulated or desired results.
+These simplify the design process by enabling accurate simulation.
+However, real performance is often found to be below simulated or desired results.

 PLL operation

 The phase margin and loop bandwidth relate to the open loop system which is used for simulation and is not normally measured.
-At Telestrian, the open loop system is simulated in Microwave Office™ and then measured showing the actual open loop gain, phase response and phase margin stability factor.
+It is possible to simulate the open loop system in Microwave Office™ and then measure it, by the insertion of signals into the loop, which shows the actual open loop gain and phase responses with their corresponding phase margin and gain margin.
+This is extremely useful for stability analysis.

 This enables a far greater insight into system performance.
 The open loop response is obtained by extracting the measurement from the system while the loop is in closed loop conditions by using the Agilent 89441A VSA.